 The Hudson Fellows in Public Health program awards fellowships to graduate students who are training at the highest levels of their disciplines at the Hudson College of Public Health.

 The Hudson Fellows in Public Health program was established in 2013 by Dr. Leslie Hudson and Mr. Clifford Hudson to strengthen a growing network of scholarship, education and practice devoted to the development of better public health practices and outcomes for the state, the nation and the world in which we live.

 The intent of the fellowship is to support full time continuous Ph.D. study for 4 consecutive years.
 To be eligible for a fellowship, candidates must meet the following criteria:

-To learn more about becoming a Hudson Fellow at the OU College of Public Health, please go to the How to Apply and Application Information of the "In This Section" menu to the right.
+To learn more about becoming a Hudson Fellow at the OU College of Public Health, please go to the "Application Information" tab of the "In This Section" menu on this page.